Biz Markie: 2020s

 In 2020, Markie started hosting a radio show on SiriusXM on LL Cool J's Rock the Bells Radio (channel 43) every weekday from 1:00 to 4:00 EST.

+Legal issues

+In 1991, Biz Markie was sued for copyright infringement by Gilbert O'Sullivan.
+Judge Duffy ordered him to pay $250,000 in damages.

+In March 2022, Markie's widow, Tara Hall, sued Jennifer Izumi, his former business manager, for damages and control of Biz Markie Inc. over widespread alleged intellectual property violations, including claims the manager stole song royalties and sold unauthorized merchandise.

 Illness and death

 In April 2020, Markie was hospitalized due to severe complications from type 2 diabetes.
 In December 2020, it was reported that Markie was staying in a rehabilitation facility as a result of a stroke he had suffered after going into a diabetic coma.

 On July 1, 2021, rumors of his death circulated on Twitter.
 His representative told Rolling Stone, "The news of Biz Markie's death is not true, Biz is still under medical care, surrounded by professionals who are working hard to provide the best healthcare possible."
-Markie died at a Baltimore hospital fifteen days later on July 16 at age 57.
+Markie died at a Baltimore hospital 15 days later on July 16, at age 57.
+His wife, Tara Hall, held his hand as he took his last breath.
 He was buried at Pinelawn Memorial Park and Arboreum in Farmingdale, New York.

+Legacy

+Upon news of Markie's death, many celebrities and figures expressed their sympathies.
+Tara Hall received condolences from President Barack Obama and his wife Michelle Obama.
+Markie's funeral in Patchogue, New York, was attended by friends and family, including Ice T, Fat Joe, Montell Jordan, and Al B. Sure!.
+His eulogy was read by Reverend Al Sharpton.

+In November 2022, Paramount Global announced that Showtime in conjunction with Mass Appeal would release a documentary on Biz Markie's life.
+The documentary, All Up in the Biz, was directed by Sacha Jenkins.
+The movie features reenactments, interviews, and stock footage.
+Featured in the documentary are Big Daddy Kane, Rakim, Doug E Fresh, Nick Cannon, Tracy Morgan, Tara Hall and more.
+The score was produced by Markie's friend Prince Paul.
+In June 2023, Hall announced the Just A Friend Foundation and confirmed All Up in the Biz was premiering at the Tribeca Film Festival.